d-blocks/d-blocks-core/docs/pages/user_guidelines/project_init.md

 ## Overview
 Project initialization is the first and most crucial step when deciding to maintain database code in Git.
 Whether you are working with existing database environments or starting a new implementation, **initializing a project** ensures a structured setup.

-Debbie supports this process with a simple command:
+d-bee supports this process with a simple command:
 ```bash
 dbee init
 ```
-This command sets up a **Debbie project** by initializing a Git repository (if not already done) and creating essential configuration files.
+This command sets up a **d-bee project** by initializing a Git repository (if not already done) and creating essential configuration files.

 ## Steps for Project Initialization

 ### **1. Running `dbee init`**
-To initialize a Debbie project, navigate to the **root folder** where you want to store the Git repository and run:
+To initialize a d-bee project, navigate to the **root folder** where you want to initialize the Git repository and run:
 ```bash
 dbee init
 ```